-ISEM continues to build on its invitational excursions to places including Alaska, Iceland, Wyoming, and the Dakotas to examine the surface expression, economic potential, and the path ahead in the use of Earth's heat as an energy resource for the future of humankind.
+ISEM continues to build on its invitational excursions and have journeyed to Iceland, Yellowstone, the Aleutian Islands, the North Slope, the Galapagos Islands, and the Channeled Scablands among other places, to examine the relationship between Earth's resources and the future of humankind.
 Special thanks are due to Shade Tree Studios for making documentaries of the ISEM excursions.

 CLICK ON THE IMAGE TO VIEW MOVIE.

 Big Bone Lick, Kentucky, is considered the Cradle of North American Vertebrate Paleontology.
 It was known to George Washington and Benjamin Franklin, who developed ideas of climate change from the mammoths and mastodons entombed in the salt.
 It quickly drew the attention of Thomas Jefferson who kept a mastodon tooth from there at Monticello and sent Lewis and Clark to find them alive in the American West, thus ushering in the concept of extinction.
 Glenn Storrs, Assistant Vice President for Collections at the Cincinnati Museum Center, and Kenneth Tankersley, Associate Professor of Anthropology and Geology at the University of Cincinnati, hosted the group at Big Bone Lick and a behind the scenes tour of the Cincinnati Museum, including a look at an original letter from William Clark.
 Stanley Hedeen, author of Big Bone Lick: The Cradle of American Paleonotology, provided a special book signing for the participants.
 [Movie coming soon.]